lzwjava/blog-source/_posts/2024-12-03-developer-mode-en.md

 ---
 layout: post
-title: "Using Developer Mode of iPhone"
+title: "Using Developer Mode of iOS"
 ---

 I was once an iOS developer for some time.
 But my career focus has shifted to other technologies.
 However, it is still very useful to apply iOS development knowledge even though I am not a professional iOS developer now.